billoxbury/blitscan/scrape/README.md

 ## TO-DO

 - Add scanners for _Oryx_ and _biorxiv_.
 Check xpr for domains like _ebird.org_ that are proxied.
-- Add more foreign-language domains.
+- Add more foreign-language domains and demo use of Azure Translator with them.
 - Consolidate the acquisition rate from current domains.
 For example, some are giving large numbers of 503 server errors for reasons that aren't clear.
 [UPDATE: the issue here is some journals' use of Cloudflare.
 I've approached ConBio on this.]
 - Explore how to extend the process to subscription domains (as opposed to open access).